 incl.
 Covid-19 coverage

 Those measures are part of the governmental plan the Dominican Republic has implemented to recover the sector of tourism from the aftermath of Covid-19, which also hit the Caribbean very hard.
-This has been a full success as the occupation levels at the end of 2021 have passed those of 2019.
+This has been a full success as the occupation levels at the end of 2021 and in the beginning of 2022 have passed those of 2019.
 Therefore, most of the Punta Cana Covid restrictions have been lifted.

-See below for further information on the coronavirus restrictions still in effect.
+See below for further information on the very few coronavirus restrictions still in effect.

 Once you have passed immigration and customs, you can proceed to your prebooked transfer, grab a taxi or start your journey on your own by taking public transport.
 Please check this comprehensive article on all the transfer options you have at Punta Cana International Airport (or Las Américas International Airport if arriving in Santo Domingo).
 Alternatively, you can also rent a car, which is a perfect alternative to explore the Dominican Republic authentically and independently.